Khawla-Alharbi/PL_HWs/README.md

 # PL_HWs
-Here are some of my solutions for Programming Languages HWs
+Here are some of my solutions for Programming Languages Assignments